09 Early years practice policy

 children for leaving

-in the setting and will need preparation for separating from the relationships they have formed.
+children in the setting and will need preparation for separating from the relationships they have formed.

 - The child’s last day should be prepared for in advance